July merger flurry signals gradual pickup in deals

 "Companies continue to review opportunities to accelerate their earnings growth and improve their portfolios of businesses.
 It is therefore unsurprising to see companies transacting when there is an opportunity and alignment of views on value, for example in Europe we have again seen activity from U.S. companies buying," said Mark Warham, Vice Chairman, Head of EMEA, M&A at Barclays.

-Recent examples include U.S. generics firm Perrigo's $8.6 billion acquisition of Ireland-based Elan, on which Barclays advised Perrigo, and General Motors (GM.N) taking a seven percent stake in Peugeot (PEUP.PA) last year.
+Recent examples include U.S. generics firm Perrigo's $8.6 billion acquisition of Ireland-based Elan, on which Barclays advised Perrigo, and General Motors taking a seven percent stake in Peugeot last year.

-More could come with AT&T (T.N)'s rumoured interest for Spain's Telefonica (TEF.MC) and speculation that Verizon could buy Vodafone's stake in their joint-venture Verizon Wireless.
+More could come with AT&T 's rumoured interest for Spain's Telefonica and speculation that Verizon could buy Vodafone's stake in their joint-venture Verizon Wireless.

-Players from emerging markets have also shown growing appetite for European companies with Carlos Slim's America Movil (AMXL.MX) taking a 28 percent stake in Dutch telecommunications firm KPN last year, Russian Railways last year buying French logistics group Gefco for 800 million euros ($1.06 billion) and Hutchison Wampoa (0215.HK) recently looking at a controlling stake in Telecom Italia (TLIT.MI).
+Players from emerging markets have also shown growing appetite for European companies with Carlos Slim's America Movil taking a 28 percent stake in Dutch telecommunications firm KPN last year, Russian Railways last year buying French logistics group Gefco for 800 million euros ($1.06 billion) and Hutchison Wampoa recently looking at a controlling stake in Telecom Italia.

 Meanwhile, European companies also feel the need to diversify away from their low-growth home market and will increasingly seek acquisitions in the United States, Latin America and Asia, said Allen & Overy's Cranfield.